gablaxian/gablaxian_jekyll/_posts/2013-01-26-the-case-of-the-linux-box-and-nginx.md

 	cd nginx-1.3.11
 	./configure

 Wait for the configuration to complete.

-Now, if you hit a problem where after configure it says:
+Now, if you hit a problem where after `./configure` it says:

 	"./configure: error: the HTTP rewrite module requires the PCRE library.
 You can either disable the module by using --without-http_rewrite_module option, or install the PCRE library into the system, or build the PCRE library statically from the source with nginx by using --with-pcre=<path> option."

 Or the same with the zlib library, which is what happened to me, then you'll need to download those two libraries to your server, unzip them and include them during the configuration.
-So, still in the /usr/local/src directory grab the two libraries:
+So, still in the `/usr/local/src` directory grab the two libraries:

 	wget http://downloads.sourceforge.net/project/pcre/pcre/8.32/pcre-8.32.tar.gz
 	wget http://zlib.net/zlib-1.2.7.tar.gz